 The only User Fees the district charges are for residents who drop off items which are expensive to dispose of at our recycling day events and at Sutton Road Recycling Center.
 These include tires, TVs and bulbs.
 These fees then go to paying for those items to go to a recycler for recycling.
-We do charge fees when we receive Recycle Ohio grants for tires, which is required by the grant and those funds go to funding more tire grant match and tire collection drives.
+As we expand services at the Sutton Road Recycling Center and the program, the board may consider charging reasonable user fees for the recycling of items.
+We do charge fees when we receive Recycle Ohio grants for tires, which is required by the grant and those funds go to funding more tire grant matches and tire collection drives.